Suor/django-cacheops/README.rst

     }

-Using ``'*.*'`` with non-empty ``ops`` is **not recommended** since it will easily cache something you don't intent to or even now about like migrations tables.
+Using ``'*.*'`` with non-empty ``ops`` is **not recommended** since it will easily cache something you don't intent to or even know about like migrations tables.
 The better approach will be restricting by app with ``'app_name.*'``.

 Besides ``ops`` and ``timeout`` options you can also use: